hedge-ops/gpui-tutorial/README.md

 }
 ```

 This structure uses `SharedString`, a type provided by the framework, because the structure will be cloned every frame.
 With this level of cloning, we want to use `SharedString` so we copy a reference to the string (through an underlying `Arc`), rather than the entire string itself.
-While the simple `String` here would work, it would be less performant, especially for larger strings.
+While the simple `String` here would work, it would be slower.
+The slow performance with `String`s would be pronounced with larger strings.

 For other elements on the stack, like integers, characters, or floats, we can simply use those types since their clone is cheap.